Brief: Notepad++ is not available for Linux but we’ll show you the best Notepad++ alternatives for Linux in this article.

 1. Notepad++

-You can use the same good old Notepad++ on Linux thought it’s not the same experience.
-You see, you can use certain Windows applications in Linux using Wine.
-Though it’s not the same as using a native Linux application, it is still usable to a good extent.
+You can use the same good old Notepad++ on Linux, although itโs not the same experience.
+You see, you can use certain Windows applications on Linux using Wine.
+Though itโs not the same as using a native Linux application, itโs still usable to a good extent.

 Someone has created a Snap application of Notepad++ running on Wine.
-While it would be slightly difficult for you to configure Wine, the Snap app makes it easier for you.
+While it would normally be slightly difficult to configure Wine, the Snap app makes it easier for you.

 Make sure that you have Snap support enabled.
-And then just type the command below to install Notepad++ on Linux:
+And then just type the command below or search for it on the Snap store to install Notepad++ on Linux:

 sudo snap install notepad-plus-plus

-The first one on the list is Notepadqq and the reasons are obvious.
+After Notepad++ itself, the first entry on our list is Notepadqq and the reasons for this are obvious.
 Notepadqq is an exact replica of Notepad++, at least in terms of looks.
-It is free and open source.
-In Ubuntu and Linux Mint, you can install Notepadqq using its official PPA.
-Open a terminal and use the following command:
+It is free and open-source.

 sudo snap install notepadqq

-You can get the source code for other Linux distributions:
+You can get the source code and instructions for other Linux distributions on its GitHub page.

-SciTE is a cross platform, open source text editor that comes with a number of plugins/add-ons.
-GUI may not look as good as the next generation text editors such as Atom but it has features enough to make you use it.
-It has been in the Linux world for quite some time and has a fan following of its own.
+SciTE is a cross-platform, open-source text editor that comes with a number of plugins/add-ons.
+The GUI is simple but includes enough features worth using.
+For instance, you can export notes to LaTeX and other formats.
+Itโs been part of the Linux world for quite some time and has a fan following of its own.

-Most of the Linux distributions have SciTE included in their repository.
-In Ubuntu and Linux Mint, you can install it using the command below:
+Most Linux distributions have SciTE included in their repositories.
+On Ubuntu and Linux Mint, you can install it using the command below or look for it in the software center:

-For other Linux distributions, you can get the source code here:
+For other Linux distributions, you can get the source code here on its official website.

 Alright!
-Geany is not merely a text editor, it is (almost) an IDE.
-A free and open source product, Geany is available for all desktop platforms such as Windows, Linux, OS X, BSD etc. A quick list of features are as following:
+Geany is not merely a text editor, itโs (almost) an IDE.
+A free and open-source product, Geany is available for all desktop platforms such as Windows, Linux, macOS, BSD, etc. Hereโs a quick list of its features:

 - Syntax highlighting